Exploring Art tours are designed for teachers and daycares in search of a multidisciplinary learning experience in a contemporary public art gallery.

 September 7 – 30, 2017

-Do space and place help define us?
+Do space and place define who we are?
 Explore the rich and colourful exhibition of Ken HouseGo.
 It is a celebration of experiences, achievements and memories that connect place, home and geography with a distinctly Canadian voice.
 Students will be invited to create a colourful vignette using wood, pastels and found metal objects to celebrate their own memories of Canada.
 It is the perfect program to celebrate Canada’s 150th Anniversary!

 October 5 – 28, 2017

-Can we make time stop?
+Can we capture moments in time?
 Painter Peter Ivens seeks to halt time and capture the essence of fleeting moments.
 He describes himself as a student of the natural world and his classrooms are comprised of rivers, mountains and skies; ever-changing landscapes of colour, water and light found in the Alberta wilderness.
 Students are invited to embrace the energy of the creative process by using a variety of painting and drawing materials to create a unique and timeless monoprint inspired by Alberta landscapes.

 November 2 – December 2, 2017

-Have we all experienced loss?
+How do we pay homage and commemorate?
 Terry McCue is a self-taught Ojibwa painter who has spent much of his life working and living in First Nations communities.
-His exhibit introduces us to the role of spirit animals while paying homage to missing Aboriginal women.
-He is known for large, distinctive, bold works that represent the interconnectedness of all living things.
+His exhibit introduces us to the role of spirit animals while paying homage to missing and murdered Aboriginal women.
+McCue is known for large, distinctive, bold works that represent the interconnectedness of all living things.
 Students will reflect and discover their own spirit animal within a distinctly Canadian landscape using bold, colourful oil pastels on a black canvas sheet.

 December 7, 2017 – January 27, 2018